North Central University: On-campus housing

 NCU has six different living areas.
 One of the reserved buildings is the 1500 building.
 It is right outside the cafeteria and reserved for married couples enrolled at North Central.
 The 901 building is open to NCU staff.
 Another exclusive building on campus is the Orfield Apartments.
 These are right across from the sanctuary and reserved for upperclassmen.
 And there are three dorms, Phillips Hall, Miller Hall, and Carlson Hall.
 Phillips is a co-ed suite-style dorm with same-sex floors.
-Miller is for female residents and houses 200 students.
+Miller is for women and houses 200 students.
 Carlson is for men and also houses 200.